shekinahmanyi/shekinahmanyi/README.md

 - 😄 Pronouns: Her/She

-- ⚡ Fun fact: I Love Smiling always even when I'm really angry😂 and I so love the scent of Dust :)
+- ⚡ Fun fact: I Love Smiling always even when I'm really angry😂 and I so love the scent of Dust + I like to sleep:)

 - 📫 How to reach me: shekinahmanyi@gmail.com